-submission or subsequent review of interim or final student grades, and other such course-related procedures and deadlines as may be necessary for the wellordered operation of the University.
-This may include responsibilities for assisting in supervision of their course examinations and setting and grading supplemental examinations as required.

-(j)

-- (k) At the beginning of each term, each Dean will inform CASBU Members in the Dean's Faculty that preliminary course syllabi must be filed with the Dean's Office by the end of the first week of the Fall term for courses commencing in the Fall term, by the end of the first week of the Winter term for courses commencing in the Winter term, and by the end of the first week for courses commencing in intercession, Spring term or Summer term.
+- (j) Members will comply with established procedures and deadlines for the electronic submission or subsequent review of interim or final student grades, and other such course-related procedures and deadlines as may be necessary for the wellordered operation of the University.
+This may include responsibilities for assisting in supervision of their course examinations and setting and grading supplemental examinations as required. - (k) At the beginning of each term, each Dean will inform CASBU Members in the Dean's Faculty that preliminary course syllabi must be filed with the Dean's Office by the end of the first week of the Fall term for courses commencing in the Winter term, and by the end of the first week for courses commencing in intercession, Spring term or Summer term.
 Members will be sent confirmation of receipt of course syllabi.
 If a Member makes changes to the preliminary course syllabi, a final version will be sent to the Dean electronically no later than two weeks after the first scheduled class. - (I) Should a Member be unable to fulfill the Member's teaching responsibilities in whole or in part while a course is in progress, any replacement Member has the right to consult and use the course syllabus that the Member filed in the Dean's office. - (m) Members will inform the students of the times and/or the methods by which they will be available for consultation.
-This information will be included in the course syllabus.
+This information will be included in the course syllabus. - (n) Once a Member has signed a contract, the delivery mode of the course as outlined in the contract may not be changed without the written consent of the Member, unless the Employer has declared an emergency per 17.4(b).